mendix/docs/content/en/docs/appstore/modules/pgvector-knowledge-base/vector-database-setup.md

 ## 4 Configuring the Database Connection Details in Your Application {#configure-database-connection}

-1. Add the [PgVector Knowledge Base](https://marketplace.mendix.com/link/component/225063) and its dependencies to your Mendix app and set it up correctly, see [PgVector Knowledge Base](/appstore/modules/pgvector-knowledge-base/).
+1. Add the [PgVector Knowledge Base](https://marketplace.mendix.com/link/component/225063) module and its dependencies to your Mendix app and set it up correctly, see [PgVector Knowledge Base](/appstore/modules/pgvector-knowledge-base/).

 2. Include the page **DatabaseConfiguration_Overview** in the navigation or use the snippet **Snippet_DatabaseConfigurations** on an existing page.

-3. Run the app, login as admin and navigate to the previously linked **Vector database configurations** page.
+3. Run the app, sign in as admin and navigate to the previously linked **Vector database configurations** page.

 4. Create a new configuration.